-Certificate of Creditable Coverage
+What Is a Certificate of Creditable Coverage?

 A certificate of creditable coverage (COCC) is a document provided by your prior insurer that indicates your insurance has ended.
 The document itself includes your full name, effective dates of coverage, and the cancellation date.
 The COCC was created under the Health Insurance Portability and Accountability Act (HIPAA), which ensures that those who want to change health insurance carriers can do so without having a gap in medical insurance.
-Such a document applies when a person joins a new company, and wishes to enroll in the employer-sponsored health insurance plan.
-Without HIPAA, those people enrolling in the new coverage may have to wait a period of time before enrolling, which would mean that the prior health insurance would end before the new one begins.
+Such a document applies when a person joins a new company and wishes to enroll in the employer-sponsored health insurance plan.
+Without HIPAA, those people enrolling in the new coverage may have to wait a period of time before enrolling, which would mean that the prior health insurance plan would end before the new one begins.
 However, under HIPAA laws, such gap is not allowed.

-The specific provision set forth in the HIPAA laws provides that once you have been continually insured for a period of at least 18 months, then there is no need to satisfy another waiting period before enrolling in a new healthcare plan.
+The specific provision set forth in the HIPAA laws provides that once you have been continuously insured for a period of at least 18 months, then there is no need to satisfy another waiting period before enrolling in a new healthcare plan.
 While many health plans require 18 months of continuous coverage, some healthcare policies provide only six months of continuous coverage.
-A gap in health insurance coverage of less than 60 days doesn’t place a risk on the “continuous coverage” rule; however, you should ensure that you maintain a short-term medical insurance plan if the gap is going to last for more than 60 days.
+A gap in health insurance coverage of fewer than 60 days doesn’t place a risk on the “continuous coverage” rule; however, you should ensure that you maintain a short-term medical insurance plan if the gap is going to last for more than 60 days.

 Benefits of the COCC

-- The COCC program is an automated program providing much less effort for insured individuals
+- The COCC program is an automated program providing much less effort for insured individuals.

 - The certificate itself is generated automatically by all insurance companies within a couple of weeks after the coverage term ends.